c-ridesjo/Quiz/README.md

 A quiz I made during the course JavaScript.
-Eventually I will add countdown and highscore.